-These range from temporary installations, such the now legendary Ultrasauros on Southsea Common, which formed the centrepiece of Heather & Ivan Morrison’s Luna Park, right through to our new permanent gallery space at the heart of Portsmouth Guildhall.
+These range from temporary installations, such the now legendary Ultrasauros on Southsea Common, which formed the centrepiece of Heather & Ivan Morrison’s Luna Park, right through to our gallery space at the heart of Portsmouth Guildhall.

 Another recognisable off-site project is Trav’ller In The Dark by S. Mark Gubb, (pictured above) situated at the Hard Interchange in Portsea.
 It explores the ideas of responsibility, influence, control and personal choice.
 The work’s form is influenced by Googie architecture, which originated in late 1940s Southern California.
 At once Las Vegas and Clarence Pier, the sculpture’s imagery, colours and neon lights create a piece which is visually seductive and a joy to behold.

 aspex’s gallery space in the heart of the City Centre